sskras/ia64-docs/README.md

 ### Public IA-64 documentation page

-The Itanium ISA finally gets stable (development is stopped).
+The Itanium ISA finally gets stable: Intel stopped the development even before 2019.
-Manufacturing and shipping Itaniums gets stopped in 2022.
+Manufacturing and shipping of Itaniums stops in 2022.
-(See "Public statements")
+(See "Roadmap statements")

 Thus I finally decided to collect documentation, references (and other information sources) about this interesting architecture.

 Feel free to use and contribute.

-### Public statements
+### Roadmap statements

 AnandTech about Itanium CPUs: